 Ensure that your organization is staying up to date on AI-related regulations, especially at the state level.

-Track developments from key agencies such as the EEOC, FTC, and NIST, which may release guidelines on ethical AI use, data privacy, and nondiscrimination.
+Track developments from key agencies such as the Equal Employment Opportunity Commission, Federal Trade Commission, and the Department of Labor, which may release guidelines on ethical AI use, data privacy, and nondiscrimination.

 America’s AI Action Plan rests on three pillars: innovation, infrastructure, and international diplomacy and security.
 It aims to leverage data to connect workers with AI skills, support workforce transitions, and protect jobs through strategic policies and investments.
 The plan outlines near-term federal policy goals, including building AI infrastructure and energy capacity.
 Led by agencies like the departments of the Labor and Commerce, it also identifies critical roles and highpriority AI occupations to advance U.S. leadership in artificial intelligence.